josiah-d/Golf-Ball-Carry-Distance/README.md

 The data was formatted as .json files containing user data and launch monitor data from numerous golf swings.
 There were 10 features and 10,467 observations.
-Unfortunately, there were 1,878 total instances were the system was started but there were now golf swings executed.
-These were excluded from analysis.
+Unfortunately, there were 1,878 total instances were the system was started but there were no golf swings executed and 86 strokes executed with a putter.
+Both were excluded from analysis.

 ### Features